pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

 1. The developer namespace requires configuration for Tanzu Application Platform to use AWS IAM authentication for ECR.
-Configure an AWS IAM role that has read and write access to the registry location where workload images will be stored.
+Configure an AWS IAM role that has read and write access to the registry for storing workload images.

 1. Using the supply chain service account, add an annotation including the role ARN configured earlier by running: